Hélène Bourgeois Leclerc

 Hélène Bourgeois Leclerc (born April 15, 1974) is a Canadian actress from Chicoutimi, Quebec.
 She is most noted for her performances in the films Aurore, for which she was a Jutra Award nominee for Best Actress at the 8th Jutra Awards in 2006, and Je me souviens, for which she was a Jutra nominee for Best Supporting Actress at the 12th Jutra Awards in 2010.

-She has also appeared in the films Honey, I'm in Love (Le Grand départ), The Trotsky, 9, Votez Bougon and Father and Guns 2 (De père en flic 2), and the television series 450, Chemin du Golf, Les Bougon, Bye Bye, District 31 and Toute la vie.
+She has also appeared in the films Honey, I'm in Love (Le Grand départ), Taking the Plunge (À vos marques... party!), The Trotsky, 9, Votez Bougon and Father and Guns 2 (De père en flic 2), and the television series 450, Chemin du Golf, Les Bougon, Bye Bye, District 31 and Toute la vie.